Tomb of Allum Sayed

 Vadodara-Baroda By No Comments

-Inside the expansive gardens of the Lukshmi Vilas Palace Compound there stands a tomb of Alam Sayed also known as the “Ghode ka Pir” (the saint of horses).
-Alam Syed, is said to have been a Sufi saint, who was an adviser to Sultan Muzaffar Shah II who ruled Gujarat in the 15th Century.
+Nestled within the expansive gardens of the Lukshmi Vilas Palace compound stands the tomb of Alam Sayed, also revered as “Ghode ka Pir” (the saint of horses).
+Alam Sayed, a 15th-century Sufi saint, was an adviser to Sultan Muzaffar Shah II of Gujarat.

-Partial Source: Times of India & ‘India and Its Native Princes’ Book
+Partial Sources: Times of India & ‘India and Its Native Princes’ Book

 Author